chetnashah/webconcepts/ServiceWorker.md

 * A service worker is an `event-driven worker registered against an origin and a path`.

-* A service worker is run in a worker context: it therefore has no DOM access, and runs on a different thread to the main JavaScript that powers your app, so it is non-blocking. the service worker is executed in a `ServiceWorkerGlobalScope`.
+* A service worker is run in a worker context: it therefore has no DOM access, and runs on a different thread to the main JavaScript that powers your app, so it is non-blocking. the service worker is executed in a `ServiceWorkerGlobalScope`. you have little control over when the service worker code is going to run.
+The browser decides when to wake it up and when to terminate it.
+The only way you can tell the browser, "Hey, I'm super busy doing important stuff", is to pass a promise into the `event.waitUntil()` method.
+With this, the browser will keep the service worker running until the promise you passed in has settled.
+With push events, there is an additional requirement that you must display a notification before the promise you passed in has settled.

+* Chrome will only show the "This site has been updated in the background." notification when a push message is received and the push event in the service worker does not show a notification after the promise passed to event.waitUntil() has finished.

 * It is designed to be fully async; as a consequence, APIs such as synchronous XHR and Web Storage can't be used inside a service worker.